Beginner Thyroid Weight Loss Routine

 If there’s one macronutrient you aren’t getting enough of, it’s protein.

-Your muscle represents a huge percentage of your total body composition and happens to be a major site of thyroid hormone activity.
+Your muscle mass represents a huge percentage of your total body composition and happens to be a major site of thyroid hormone activity.

 By building more muscle, you are increasing thyroid hormone activity.